 Yes.
 With our spending limit feature, customers who sign up for a free trial, Visual Studio, MPN or BizSpark offer can use Azure without any fear of getting charged as long as they keep the spending limit feature turned on.

 You can purchase Azure using a credit or debit card.
 Please note that we don’t accept prepaid and virtual credit cards.
 There may be a delay before discounts are reflected on your bill.
 You are solely responsible for any credit card interest or other credit card charges that may result.

 The other payment option is to be invoiced.
 Once you opt for the invoice option, you can’t move to the credit card option.
 To sign up for invoicing, please go here.

 The 6-month and 12-month plans are no longer available.
 Existing customers on these plans can continue to utilise Azure under the terms of these plans.
 Customers looking for additional discounts and benefits in exchange for a deeper commitment to the platform can enter into an Enterprise Agreement (EA).

-Yes, thanks to licence mobility, if you have SA, you can “bring your own licence” for all Virtual Machines-supported server products except Windows Server.
+Yes, through licence mobility, if you have SA you can “bring-your-own licence” for all Virtual Machines-supported server products except Windows Server.

-Azure has separate SLAs for all of services that are generally available and not in preview.
-Please refer to our SLA page for the latest details
+Azure has separate SLAs for all services that are generally available, and not in preview.
+Please refer to our SLA page for the latest details.

-There are several ways to optimize your Azure applications:
+There are several ways to optimise your Azure applications:

 - Delete your test application immediately after your test concludes.
 Azure staging environment is not free.
 Whenever an application is deployed (even in staging), you will be charged.
 You can also deploy the application locally using the Azure SDK until you are comfortable with deploying to the Azure cloud.